jacobbieker/MIPS-In-C/README_week2pipelining.txt

 /*
-*  Design of the Pipelining Implimentation
+*  Design of the Pipelining Implementation
 *  Project by Matthew Jagielski, Jacob Bieker, and Theodore LaGrow
 *  Date Submitted: 11/18/2015
 *  Class: CIS 314